AdrianNiu/volto-plone/README.md

 The theme folder contains the Pastanaga theme which is used for the styling.
 The theme.config can be used to set the theme settings.

 What has Rails got that Plone doesn't, why does it have so much hype?
+For machine learning option, the inefficient computation speed and lack of community support might be a challenge.

 npm install -g yarn
 $ npm install -g @plone/create-volto-app